OlaProeis/ActionPad/docs/API.md

 # API Reference

-Complete API reference for Shortcut Widget QML and C++ interfaces.
+Complete API reference for ActionPad QML and C++ interfaces.

 ## Table of Contents